The Supplier Skills Programme (SSP)

 Training grants of between £500 to a maximum of £18,000 per SME are available and training will be funded 50% by the SME and 50% by the European Social Fund grant.

-All training must be accredited by the Ofqual Framework or recognised by industry and professional accrediting bodies.
+All training must be accredited by the Ofqual Framework otherwise it must be recognised by industry and professional accrediting bodies.

 The grant will enable employees to achieve any of the following: